iankury/PinhaWiki/README.md

 https://www.amazon.com/Recupera%C3%A7%C3%A3o-Informa%C3%A7%C3%A3o-Conceitos-Tecnologia-Portuguese-ebook/dp/B0176RV7H4

-PinhaWiki is a search engine whose universe of action is strictly within the bounds of the Portuguese language version of Wikipedia (and the data used are not guaranteed to be the latest).
+PinhaWiki is a search engine whose universe of action is strictly within the bounds of the Portuguese language version of Wikipedia.

 You can use the engine directly (making queries of up to 50 chars) here: https://pinhata.wiki.br